 1.)
-You often avoid driving outside of your comfort zone, which could be limited to an area around your neighborhood, a certain amount of mileage, specific roads, or simply driving on side streets while avoiding the freeway altogether.
+You often avoid driving outside of your comfort zone, which could be limited to an area around your neighborhood, a certain amount of mileage, specific roads, or simply driving on side streets while avoiding the freeway or highway altogether.

 4.)
 You often create excuses in order to avoid specific situations where you would be forced to drive.

 5.)
 You have (or fear having) panic attacks and anxiety attacks while driving, which may involve many of the above physical symptoms and the feeling that you may lose control of yourself, the car and sometimes reality.

 6.)
 You fear that when driving you may cause an accident that brings harm to you and others.

 7.)
 You experience anticipatory anxiety and are scared days or weeks before a scheduled time where you know you'll be expected to drive.

 8.)
 You often depend on others to drive you where you need to go, with a reduced ability to take care of your life on your own terms.